ChiragRaju/Pizza-House-Menu/README.md

-#This is the beginner level project which I applied react basics concepts after completing Fundamentals of react....
+<h4>This is the beginner level project which I applied react basics concepts after completing Fundamentals of react.... <h4/>

-#This pizza menu project is a beginner-friendly web application built using React.js concepts.
+<h4>#This pizza menu project is a beginner-friendly web application built using React.js concepts.
 The goal of this project is to create an interactive pizza menu that displays various pizza options and allows users to orders.
-The project emphasizes the use of React.js features such as ternary operators, props, template literals, mapping methods to handle arrays of objects, and one-directional flow between components.
+The project emphasizes the use of React.js features such as ternary operators, props, template literals, mapping methods to handle arrays of objects, and one-directional flow between components. <h4/>
 </br>

 <p>key concepts used:</p>